 In order to join our official roster, please complete the volunteer form.
 This gives us all your information so we can purchase travel insurance, give us your emergency contact and also has the Volunteer Waiver, which needs to be acknowledged by each person.
 Here’s the link to that form:

 Once you arrive in Tijuana, we take care of everything.
 Lodging, meals, snacks, van rental, gas, supplies, travel insurance, miscellaneous expenses.
 As a result, we ask each volunteer to pay $50 per day they’re there.
+It’s our break-even point.
 These payments can be made via check or below.